golonzovsky/vacme-zurich-parser/README.md

 Python is not my primary language, so I have no idea what I'm doin.. ¯\_(ツ)_/¯
 Its just jupiter experiment wrapped into api (see original `vaccination_search.ipynb`)

+(If you are developing `zh.vacme.ch` and my requests bother you - just create issue here, and I will stop crawling)

 ## local deployment
 if you want to run it locally, find your REGISTRATION_ID and REFRESH_TOKEN from browser network tab and run:
 ```bash